 We’ll spend three nights here, giving us a better chance for great photo conditions, and will take a variety of short hikes through the meadows to unbeatable viewpoints.
 Relax in the evening in a comfortable 3-star hotel.

 Val Gardena – Today we’re off to the famous Gardena valley.
-A short taxi ride brings us here and up to the Alpe di Siusi, known as the the largest “alp” (or high mountain meadow) in the Alps.
-We’ll take a moderate hike high above the valley to the majestic Schlernhaus mountain lodge.
+A short taxi ride followed by a funicular train brings us up to the Resciesa “alp” (or high mountain meadow) with fantastic views all around.
+We’ll take a moderate hike high above the valley to the Resciesa hut.

-Val Gardena – Hiking down from Schlernhaus, we’ll use alternate trails to cross the Alpe di Siusi, stopping at a mountain restaurant for lunch.
-The Siusi is filled with wildflowers and surrounded by mountains on all sides, and there are numerous scenic trails across it.
+Val Gardena – Hiking down from Resciesa, we’ll use alternate trails to cross the alp, stopping at a mountain restaurant for lunch.
+The meadows are filled with wildflowers and surrounded by mountains on all sides, and there are numerous scenic trails.

-Ortisei is perhaps our favorite village in the Dolomites, with a nice, walkable pedestrian-only village center, great hotels, and pretty architecture.
+We’ll make our way to Selva, a small village at the upper end of the valley, with a nice, walkable center, great hotels, and pretty architecture.
 It’s surrounded by mountains and meadows, and you could easily spend a week just exploring from here.
 We’ll stay in a comfortable 3-star hotel in town.

-Lago di Braies – Another 1 hr taxi ride takes us further east, to a small lake.
-Lago di Braies is a beautiful blue-green lake tucked at the base of huge mountains and ringed by forests.
-It’s the traditional start of the Alta Via 1, a popular (strenuous) inn-to-inn hiking route, although we’ll find much to photograph and see right around the lake.
+Lago Dobbiaco – Another 1 hr taxi ride takes us further east, to a small lake.
+Lago Dobbiaco is a beautiful blue-green lake tucked at the base of huge mountains and ringed by forests.
+It’s surrounded by wonderful trails into the mountains, although we’ll find much to photograph and see right around the lake.

 The rifugio Locatelli is a typical mountain hut.
 Bustling with daytrippers during the day, it becomes marvelously quiet in the evening, when we can enjoy some of the most stunning views of the mountains.
 It’s a rustic stop, with shared rooms and only one shower for the whole hut, but is sure to be a memorable night.